 FreeOffice: SoftMaker FreeOffice does not have the premium SoftMaker dictionaries normally included in SoftMaker Office.
 Only Hunspell dictionaries can be used here.
-For more information, see Installing Hunspell dictionaries.

-If you have multiple dictionaries installed for a language (for example, a SoftMaker dictionary and a Hunspell dictionary), you can always choose which of these dictionaries to use for that language.
-To do so, proceed as follows:
+If you have multiple dictionaries installed for a language (for example, a SoftMaker dictionary and a Hunspell dictionary), you can always choose which of these dictionaries to use for the language.
+Proceed as follows:

 - 1. Choose the ribbon command File | Options of the dialog box and switch to the Language tab. - 2.
-Click on the Hunspell dictionaries button.
+Click on the Manage dictionaries button.

-The program displays the dialog box Dictionaries with a list of all installed languages.
-On the right side of the list, you can see what type of dictionary the respective language is currently using.
+The program displays the dialog box "Dictionaries" with a list of all installed languages/dictionaries.